AdUki/LimLim/readme.md

-# LimLim - Simple lua editor and debugger
+# LimLim - Simple Lua editor and debugger

 LimLim is small simple but useful debugger for Lua programming language.